 Analyzing Coca-Cola's Unusual Options Activity

-On Thursday, shares of Coca-Cola (NYSE:KO) saw unusual options activity.
-After the option alert, the stock price moved down to $56.02.
+Shares of Coca-Cola (NYSE:KO) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $56.61.

 - Sentiment: BEARISH